 You can use an app like Wi-Fi Channel Analyzer for Android to see how crowded all the Wi-Fi channels are around your home.
 (Sorry iOS users, Apple doesn’t want you to have toys like this app.)
 If there are few networks in range than you’re probably good, but the more networks there are the more interference you’ll experience with all your devices.

 Using the Ethernet Adapter can theoretically help against the overheating problem reports that people are filling up the Google Product Forums with.
 I haven’t had a chance to verify this, but it stands to reason that you’d lower the operating temperature of the Chromecast by disabling the power-hungry internal Wi-Fi module and rely on networking being provided by a less power-intensive and external network module.
 The user manual for the Chromecast Ethernet adapter notes that the Ethernet Adapter can get quite hot with prolonged use, so make sure to ensure good ventilation around both the Chromecast and Ethernet Adapter to keep the devices cool.

 Get the Ethernet Adapter for your Chromecast if you’re living in an apartment complex with lots of Wi-Fi hotspots all competing for dominance of your local area wireless.
-You may prefer to invite every neighbor to an arms race to see who’s got the most powerful Wi-Fi transmitter.
+You may prefer to invite every neighbor to an arms race to see who has got the most powerful Wi-Fi transmitter.
 However, wiring up your lag-sensitive devices will probably cost far less and give you better results without making all your neighbors miserable.
 Assuming you can run an Ethernet cable up behind your TV, of course.

 There isn’t much negative to say about the Ethernet Adapter for Chromecast except for its price.
 The Ethernet Adapter will cost you half the price of a Chromecast device!
 Google could just as well have included the Ethernet Adapter instead of the regular power supply with every Chromecast.
 I’m no expert, but the price difference of the components in the regular power supply that comes bundled with the Chromecast and the Ethernet Adapter seems to be less than 0,22 USD per unit (that is just the retail price before applying mass-production/bulk discounts.)